 "SMPTE celebrates its centennial this year, and we invite IBC2016 guests to join in the revelry and share a piece of birthday cake with us at our stand.
 The Society has accomplished a great deal in the past 100 years, and the past year has been remarkable for advancing our standards, education, and membership work.
 We look forward to showcasing these achievements -- and our hopes and goals for the future of the motion-imaging field -- in Amsterdam."

 -- Barbara H. Lange, Executive Director of SMPTE

 About the Society of Motion Picture and Television Engineers(R) (SMPTE(R))

-More than 6,000 members -- motion-imaging executives, engineers, creative and technology professionals, researchers, scientists, educators, and students -- who meet in Sections throughout the world, sustain the Society.
-Through the Society's partnership with the Hollywood Post Alliance(R) (HPA(R)), this membership is complemented by the professional community of businesses and individuals who provide the expertise, support, tools, and infrastructure for the creation and finishing of motion pictures, television programs, commercials, digital media, and other dynamic media content.
+SMPTE's global membership today includes nearly 7,000 members, who are motion-imaging executives, engineers, creative and technology professionals, researchers, scientists, educators, and students.
+A partnership with the Hollywood Professional Association (HPA(R)) connects SMPTE and its membership with the professional community of businesses and individuals who provide the expertise, support, tools, and infrastructure for the creation and finishing of motion pictures, television programs, commercials, digital media, and other dynamic media content.
 Information on joining SMPTE is available at www.smpte.org/join.